mantidproject/mantid/Code/Mantid/docs/source/algorithms/ExponentialMD-v1.rst

 Description
 -----------

-This executes the exponential function on a MDHistoWorkspace.
+This executes the exponential function on a `MDHistoWorkspace <http://www.mantidproject.org/MDHistoWorkspace>`__.

 The signal :math:`a` becomes :math:`f = e^a`